|

-There are three different and distinct types of projects.
-What is acceptable for an elementary school science fair project may not be for a high school or middle school science fair project.
+What is acceptable for elementary school may not be for a high school or middle school science fair project.
 Also, state, regional or national science fairs may have different rules.
 If you do the wrong kind of project, it can keep you from going on to those larger science fairs.
 Plus you could end up with a bad grade, even after all your hard work.

 1. A Model Kit

 In this type of science project, a display of some kind is assembled in order to illustrate something related to science.
 A famous example is the "erupting volcano" model.
 This is a plaster model of a volcano that is filled with baking soda and vinegar; the reaction between the chemicals causes a violent foaming which erupts like lava.
-This type of science fair project requires the least amount of work, and lacks the creativity that judges look for. it is sometimes used for elementary school science fair projects, but is rarely appropriate for middle school or high school.

 2. The Demonstration